enso-org/enso/doc/design/syntax/syntax.md

   The performance implications are obvious.
 By computing the value during compilation, we do not have to compute it during runtime anymore.
-On the other side, compile time function evaluation is often costly, so such optimization opportunities should be always chosen carefully.
+On the other side, compile time function evaluation is often costly, so such optimization opportunities should always be chosen carefully.

-- **The information we need to proof the corectness of the program**
+- **The information we need to prove correctness of the program**
   In a case we drop the results, like `print $ const 10 (fib 10)`, it's completely OK to stop the type checking process on assuming that the type of `fib 10` is just any type, or to be more precise, a `fib 10` itself.
-Its value is always discarded and we do not need anymore information to prove that the type flow is correct.
-However, if the result of `fib 10` would be passed to a function accepting only numbers smaller than `100`, the value have to be computed during compilation time.
+Its value is always discarded and we do not need any more information to prove that the type flow is correct.
+However, if the result of `fib 10` would be passed to a function accepting only numbers smaller than `100`, the value would have to be computed during compilation time.

 ## Explicit type signatures